badfun/custom-post-type-auto-menu/readme.txt

 will be added automatically.
 This simplifies the menu process for users who may not be comfortable adding items to menus, or for sites that have a large number of custom post type additions, such as products.

-The plugin now supports multiple custom post types
+The plugin supports multiple custom post types.

 == Installation ==